Airflow

 orHMPPS

-.Workflows are pipelines, also known as DAGs.
+.Workflows are pipelines, also known as directed acyclic graph (DAGs).
 They consist of a list of tasks organised to reflect the relationships between them.
 The workflow definition includes additional information, such as your repository name and release tag.

 Getting started